Do You Have The Right To Plead Not Guilty When Your Lawyer Disagrees?

 Although the evidence against him was overwhelming, McCoy has proclaimed his innocence, alleging that the killings were the product of a drug deal gone bad and that police conspired to frame him because he supposedly revealed their involvement in drug trafficking.
 Five months later, state psychiatric experts found McCoy mentally competent to stand trial.

-But he was continually at odds with his public defenders, eventually firing them for refusing to file subpoenas he prepared for a dozen witnesses, who he said could support his alibi defense and other claims.
+But he was continually at odds with his public defenders, eventually firing them for refusing to file subpoenas he prepared for a dozen witnesses who he said could support his alibi defense and other claims.
 He briefly acted as his own lawyer until his parents hired Larry English to defend him, and even then, the defendant continued to file motions in his own defense.

 English repeatedly advised McCoy to plead guilty in exchange for life in prison instead of the death penalty or to plead not guilty by reason of insanity, but McCoy repeatedly refused, insisting that he was innocent.

 Finally, English embarked on a strategy of conceding his client's guilt, in hopes of avoiding the death penalty.
-Indeed, in his closing argument, he told the jury that not only was his client guilty but that he had taken any burden for this conclusion off of the prosecutor and the jury.
+Indeed, in his closing argument, he told the jury that not only was his client guilty but also that he had taken any burden for this conclusion off of the prosecutor and the jury.

 Directly contradicting his client's instructions, he suggested that McCoy suffered from diminished mental capacity and should therefore only be convicted of second-degree murder.
 But as the prosecutor would soon explain to the jury, that defense was legally unavailable to McCoy because Louisiana only allows a diminished capacity argument if the defendant has pleaded not guilty by reason of insanity.
 It was one of many mistakes English appears to have made during the trial.